 Tips to cope with burnout and build resilience

 One day never looks the same when you work in healthcare.
-Workplace stress and burnout can look like dealing with a long line of patients at the emergency ward, working back-to-back twelve-hour shifts, breaking bad news to patients of a diagnosis, and the list goes on.
+Workplace stress and burnout can look like dealing with a long line of patients at the emergency ward, working back-to-back twelve-hour shifts, breaking unfavourable news to patients and their families, and the list goes on.

-With such a physically and emotionally demanding job, front liners need to learn how to deal with burnout and enhance resilience all at the same time.
+With such a physically and emotionally demanding job, it’s difficult to learn how to deal with burnout and build up your resilience all at the same time.
 But before finding the right solution, you first need to know if you’re dealing with the early signs like:

 - Loss of motivation or inspiration